 After graduating from the Naval Postgraduate School in 2000, Lyons became a Middle East Foreign Area Officer and an Intelligence Officer with assignments at the Marine Corps Intelligence Activity and the Defense Intelligence Agency.
 Todd spent nine of his last eighteen years in the Marine Corps serving in a variety of assignments across the Middle East, including Qatar, Israel, Oman, and Iraq.

 Lyons earned a Master of Arts with honors in National Security Affairs from the Naval Postgraduate School.
 He earned a Master of Science degree from the University of Haifa and was the Honor Graduate from the Israeli National Defense College in 2007.
 For his reporting during the Israeli withdrawal from Gaza in 2005, he received the Department of State Superior Honor Award.
 He received a second Superior Honor Award from the Department of State for his service in Oman from 2011-2014.

 Lyons is married and has three daughters.
 He enjoys being active and keeping up with his family.

 Desiree Dillehay comes to the NPS Foundation with a wealth of experience in government public affairs and U.S. Army Service.
-In her role as Director of Communications, she develops and executes strategic communication plans, manages digital communication activities, supports corporate partnership outreach, and engages with NPS leadership, students and alumni to foster both the Foundation’s and the school’s vision.
+In her role as Director of Communications, she develops and executes strategic communication plans, provides support and advocacy to the Naval Postgraduate School, and engages with NPS faculty and staff, students and alumni, Department of Defense leadership, donors and private industry to foster both the Foundation’s and the school’s vision.

 Dillehay has a Master of Professional Studies in Strategic Public Relations from The George Washington University, and is a graduate of the Public Affairs Qualification Course at the Defense Information School.